JoeDunnStable/how_much_data/README.md

 ## Further Documentation

 The code has been documented using the doxygen system.
 The result can be accessed in the doc subdirectory of the output directory.
-The html version is accessed through html/index.html

 ## Observations